Skip to content Skip to sidebar Skip to footer

 Niagara Falls, NY

-It’s hard to imagine something as powerful as Niagra Falls freezing over, but when it does, it’s absolutely breathtaking.
+It’s hard to imagine something as powerful as Niagara Falls freezing over, but when it does, it’s absolutely breathtaking.
 Since it’s not exactly boat tour weather, you may be wondering what else there is to do.
 Highlights of the winter itinerary include hitting up the Niagara Wine Trail, grabbing some authentic Buffalo Wings at Anchor Bar, or popping over to the casino for a fun night of cards, dice, and slots.
 Responsibly, of course.